quii/learn-go-with-tests/math.md

 ### Repeat for new requirements

-Well, saying _new_ isn't enirely accurate - really what we can do now is get that acceptance test passing!
+Well, saying _new_ isn't entirely accurate - really what we can do now is get that acceptance test passing!
 Let's remind ourselves of what it looks like: